Does the Mill Creek Farm offer programs for school groups?

 How can I donate?
 Is my donation tax-deductible?

 You can donate through our paypal link on our website, send us a check in the mail, made out to "A Little Taste of Everything/The Mill Creek Farm" addressed to:

 The Mill Creek Farm/4919 Pentridge Street, Philadelphia, PA 19143, or you can drop off a cash donation at the farm.

 How else can I support the food justice movement that the Mill Creek Farm promotes?

 Support local agriculture and local economies in general and continue to educate yourself!
 Please visit our links page for other resources.

 Do you have a mobile market?

 The mobile market project is currently not in operation.

 All charitable donations are tax-deductible.
-The Mill Creek Farm is program of A Little Taste of Everything, a registered 501(c)(3) nonprofit organization.
+The Mill Creek Farm is a program of A Little Taste of Everything, a registered 501(c)(3) nonprofit organization.